Reasons to Image a Computer Hard Drive

 Perhaps your hard drive is full and you need a bigger drive.
 There are two options.
 Reinstall your operating system and all of the applications or simply image or clone the old drive and put the image on the new one.
 If the reinstall of an operating system is the solution, plan on hours of time and frustration.
 If imaging or cloning of the smaller drive and moving that image to the larger drive is the solution, plan on about less than an hour possibly minutes depending on how many gigabytes of data are stored on the hard drive.
 Hard drive imaging or cloning is the only sensible solution.
 See how easy it is to upgrade a hard drive using the Acronis True Image cloning process.

+Maybe you want to try the Windows 10 upgrade but not sure if all of your applications will work.
+Simply clone or image the drive before you try it.
+If something goes awry, you can be back to your previous version of Windows in no time.
 There are many other possibilities where you will be glad that you have an image of your healthy hard drive.
-If you have ever accidentally clicked on something you shouldn't have and unknowingly installed a bunch of adware or spyware, it can take hours to completely remove some of those scummy programs.
+If you have ever accidentally clicked on something you shouldn’t have and unknowingly installed a bunch of adware or spyware, it can take hours to completely remove some of those scummy programs.
 A quick image of a healthy hard drive takes care of the problem in minutes not hours.
 There is always the possibility of lightning strikes or power surges wiping out your data you have stored on your computer.
-A UPS or surge suppressor should protect your computer equipment but what if it fails.
-Your data will be lost.